-Like many of Australia’s city Brisbane puts on outdoor movies during the summer nights.
+Like many of Australia’s cities Brisbane puts on outdoor movies during summer evenings.
 Head to South Bank where they normally show outdoor movies for free.
-There are several other locations (including rooftop bars) that have outdoor movies but many cost a fee.
+There are several other locations (including rooftop bars) that have outdoor movies but many cost a small fee.

 21. Explore the Collective Markets

 Another great thing to do in South Bank is take a visit to The Collective Markets.
 Normally open until 9pm on Fridays and Saturdays (4pm on Sunday) you’ll find all sorts of interesting things; crafts, fashion, souvenirs, jewellery… As with many other night markets there’s also live music to enjoy as well.